 process.
 The cases that I think of, having experience with, are the ones that really show the fallibility of that system.
 I could talk about really any case, my current cases or almost any case

 I've ever worked on to show how stupid the process is, and how many loopholes and how fraught with potential for error the process is.
-But there are a couple that really stand out for
+But there are a couple that really stand out for me.
+One

-opinions about the case, and in both cases, he lost by a five to four vote.
+the case, and in both cases, he lost by a five to four vote.